-2.2.
+2.3.
 Harvesting on Aquaculture Tenures

 Aquaculture leases are considered private property.
-Aquaculture licences of occupation are activity (or species) specific and do not legally restrict access unless there are impacts to the species being cultured.
-The Department recommends that oyster harvesters familiarize themselves with the location of aquaculture tenures in fishing areas and that explicit permission be sought from the aquaculturist for access.
-All tenures must be marked with standard red-dyed concrete markers.
+Aquaculture licences of occupation are activity (or species) specific and do not legally restrict access unless there are impacts to

-2.3.
+2.4.
 Human Waste Containment Regulations

 Disposal of human waste into waters where shellfish are harvested or adjacent to shellfish harvest areas creates unnecessary and potentially serious health risks for shellfish consumers.
 In accordance with the Canadian Shellfish Sanitation Program (CSSP) and Transport Canada Regulations, raw sewage (Human wastes, sewage or refuse) shall not be discharged from vessels while in or adjacent to shellfish areas.
 Vessels operating at a distance which does not allow for timely access to on-shore washroom facilities are expected to have a designated human waste receptacle on board.
 Receptacles could include a portable toilet, a fixed toilet, or other containment device as appropriate.
 Such devices must be made of impervious, cleanable materials and have a tight-fitting lid.
 (Refer to Transport Canada's Regulations for Vessel Pollution and Dangerous Chemicals Regulations under the Canada Shipping Act):